samfitz13/Unsplash/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/rYyhwJAxMfES5jNQ9YsP) was to build an application to complete the given user stories.

+We created the back end using express and mongodb.
+We added the functoinality for a user to add a new image to the photoboard via a modal from ant.design.
+We also added a search functionality that will search the labels to see if they contain the query and return the appropriate photos.
+The front end is created with React and the Ant.Design Component Library.

 ## How To Use

 <!-- Example: -->